2023 Cherry Blossom Season Japan: a 2-Week Itinerary

-Based on the 2018 schedule, the sequence of our 2-week itinerary for 2019 will start in Tokyo, followed by Osaka, Kyoto, Kanazawa and will end in Mt Fuji.
+The sequence of our 2-week itinerary for 2023 will start in Tokyo, followed by Osaka, Kyoto, Kanazawa and will end in Mt Fuji.

 If you have more time or if you’re traveling towards the end of sakura and you want to try some of the world’s best powder snow, head to the north (Hokkaido).